 CEO SUMMARY: For pathologists and clinical, molecular, and genetic testing labs, appropriate reuses of lab data can provide a new source of revenue.
 Labs that serve as preferred providers of diagnostic testing data can help health systems, ordering physicians, pharmaceutical companies, and other organizations when they reuse lab test data to support evidence-based care and

 Tag: pathology services

-This is an excerpt from a 2,400-word article in the Nov.
-20, 2017 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt from a 1,900-word article in the April 29, 2019 issue of THE DARK REPORT.
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: A new UnitedHealthCare (UHC) preferred lab network will launch July 1 with seven lab companies.
 In an April 22 announcement, UHC said physicians and

 CEO SUMMARY: UnitedHealthcare will launch a new preferred laboratory network with seven lab companies on July 1.
 In an April 22 announcement, UHC said physicians and consumers may continue to use its existing network of more than 300 labs currently in-network.
 One goal is to give patients a choice of labs based on price with